hyunwookshin/hyunwookshin/README.md

 ### Backend (Stream)

-Amazon Kinesis and kubernetes is used to read and parse incoming tweets.
+TDOD: Amazon Kinesis and kubernetes is used to read and parse incoming tweets.

 ### Database